Your complete cold, flu and COVID-19 shopping guide

 What to have in your kitchen

 Chicken soup.
 It’s true!
-Chicken soup has been shown to help ease symptoms from upper respiratory infections.
+Chicken soup helps to ease symptoms from upper respiratory infections.
 The ingredients appear to have anti-inflammatory actions.* Consider it the ultimate comfort food!

 Sports drinks with electrolytes.
 Sipping on a sports drink or electrolyte solution (such as Pedialyte®) can help you stay hydrated, Dr. Landsman says.
 That’s important for loosening up congestion.